Quinta Brunson

 And I just think that's a beautiful thing that happens with TV, especially comedies, too.

-I don't know, you can just pick up a whole comedy and just become obsessed.
+I don't know, you can just pick up an old comedy and just become obsessed.

 I put off watching things.